microprediction/endersgame/endersgame/attackers/README.md

 ## How Attackers Are Judged

 Attackers are judged by their ability to profit from correctly predicting the directional change in a sequence over a future time horizon $k$, with a reward equal to the change in value.
 For example, if the attacker signals "up" at time $t$ and the value at $t+k$ is indeed higher than the value at $t$, then the attacker’s decision is considered profitable.
-The profit can be measured as $y_{t+k} - y_t$.
+The profit can be measured as $x_{t+k} - x_t$.
 Conversely, a loss might be incurred if the direction chosen is wrong.

 There's no need to implement this yourself.
 Use the [SimplePnl](https://github.com/microprediction/endersgame/blob/main/endersgame/accounting/simplepnl.py) mixin as demonstrated in [attackerwithsimplepnl.py](https://github.com/microprediction/endersgame/blob/main/endersgame/attackers/attackerwithsimplepnl.py).

 ### Core Components to Implement
 When creating your own attacker, you should implement the following methods:

-1. **`tick(self, y: float)`**:
+1. **`tick(self, x: float)`**:
     - Assimilate the current data point into the model’s state.
     - This function is responsible for updating the internal state with each new incoming observation.